mdn/kumascript/README.md

       login, create a new document that uses your new or modified macro(s), and test that it renders correctly.

-    * Run the macro linter to check for syntax errors:
+    * Run the KumaScript test suite; one of the tests in this suite verifies that all of the macros in the macros/ directory compile correctly and ensures that you do not have a JavaScript syntax error in your new or modified macros:

-          make lint-macros
+          make test

 4. Open a pull request to merge your branch on your forked repository into the main Mozilla kumascript repository